Skip to content

 \s*

-an unsigned integer that may be preceded or followed by spaces
+an unsigned integer that can be preceded or followed by spaces

 \s*\d+\s*

-an integer that may be signed and preceded or followed by spaces
+an integer that can be signed and preceded or followed by spaces

 \s*[+|-]?\s*\d+\s*

-an unsigned real number that may be preceded or followed by spaces
+an unsigned real number that can be preceded or followed by spaces

 \s*\d+(.\d*)?\s*

-a real number that may be signed and preceded or followed by spaces
+a real number that can be signed and preceded or followed by spaces

 \s*[+|]?\s*\d+(.\d*)?\s*

-You can specify where in the string to look for the pattern:
+You can specify where in the chain to search for the model:

 meaning

-the pattern is searched for anywhere in the string, starting from the beginning.
+the model is searched everywhere in the chain, starting at the beginning.

 search string